zakaria-ahmd20/DreamScan4MQTT/README.md

 ## Notes

-- DreamScan4MQTT is designed for research and testing on brokers you own or have permission to scan.
+- DreamScan4MQTT is intended for research and testing on brokers you own or have permission to scan.
-- Please use within the legal frameworks of your country and be ethical :)
+- Use the tool ethically and within legal frameworks.
-- The scanner is modular; we advise you to add new modules as alot of work is there to be done.
+- The scanner is modular; you can add new modules to extend functionality.

 ## License